gitpan/App-ZofCMS/README.md

                   any "template exec modules" (more on that later) will live.

-In the C<data> directory you will notice a file called C<base.tmpl> this is the "base" L<HTML::Template> file, it will be filled with virtually all the keys from ZofCMS template.
-In the C<templates> directory you will find C<index.tmpl> and C<404.tmpl>
+In the `data` directory you will notice a file called `base.tmpl` this is the "base" [HTML::Template](https://metacpan.org/pod/HTML::Template) file, it will be filled with virtually all the keys from ZofCMS template.
+In the `templates` directory you will find `index.tmpl` and `404.tmpl`

-B<Before we proceed any further> I advise you to read documentation for L<App::ZofCMS::Config> and L<App::ZofCMS::Template> as I am not going to explain what each key means; it is explained in aforementioned documentation in detail.
+__Before we proceed any further__ I advise you to read documentation for [App::ZofCMS::Config](https://metacpan.org/pod/App::ZofCMS::Config) and [App::ZofCMS::Template](https://metacpan.org/pod/App::ZofCMS::Template) as I am not going to explain what each key means; it is explained in aforementioned documentation in detail.

-=head2 FIRST PAGE
+## FIRST PAGE

 Now, let's create our first page.
 Let it be named something original, like "foo" :)

 Open up your config file and under valid pages add '/foo'.
-Considering you *did* read documentation for L<App::ZofCMS::Config> you'll know exactly what to do at this point.
+Considering you \*did\* read documentation for [App::ZofCMS::Config](https://metacpan.org/pod/App::ZofCMS::Config) you'll know exactly what to do at this point.

-now go to your "core dir" (which will be /var/www/testsite/web_site/ if you followed (and able to execute) the helper script example from INITIAL SETUP section above.
-Go to to directory "templates" and create a file named C<foo.tmpl>, in that file enter the following:
+now go to your "core dir" (which will be /var/www/testsite/web\_site/ if you followed (and able to execute) the helper script example from INITIAL SETUP section above.
+Go to to directory "templates" and create a file named `foo.tmpl`, in that file enter the following:

     {
         title       => 'Hello World',